-| Unfortunately, no. Medicare doesn’t pay for medical services outside the United States and its territories, except in the following rare situations:
+| Unfortunately, no. Medicare doesn’t pay for medical services outside the United States or its territories, unless:

 - You experience a medical emergency while traveling between Alaska and another state and a Canadian hospital is closest to your location.

 - You face a medical emergency while you’re in the United States or one of its territories, but the nearest hospital is across the border, for example in Canada or Mexico.